pulsana-res/PulseWatch/README.md

 flutter run
 ```

 The app talks to the production backend at `https://pulsana.org` by default — no server setup needed to try it.
-To point it at your own backend instead, change `_defaultServerUrl` in `lib/services/server_service.dart`, or set the server URL from the Upload screen at runtime.
+To point it at your own backend instead, change `_defaultServerUrl` in `lib/services/server_service.dart`, or set the server URL from Settings at runtime.

 **First launch:**
-- You'll be asked for an enrollment code (get one from `https://pulsana.org/download`, or have a researcher generate one from the portal) plus a username and password you choose
+- You'll be asked for an enrollment code (get one from `https://pulsana.org/join`, or have a researcher generate one from the portal) plus a username and password you choose
 - Returning users just log in with that username/password

 **Connect the watch:**